Mokshit06/a11y-tech-syndicate/Readme.md

 yarn dev
 ```

+9. Open any website and click `ctrl` + `shift` + `i`.
+There should be a new panel called `a11y`.
+Click `Start` to run the
+   the accessibility suite and show the stats.

+10. To see the accessibility stats of a specific element, open the `Elements` tab, click on the element and from the sidebar panes, select `a11y`.

 ### Info

 The server trims the audios and videos to max 10s and has a limit of generating alt text for 30 images.
-These can be disabled but are there so as to avoid accidental processing of large files and additional billing.
+These can be disabled but are there so as to prevent accidental processing of large files and additional billing.